Dhol: Maharashtra

 In Maharashtra, dhol is a primary instrument used in Ganesh festivals.
 In the city of Pune, locals come together to form dhol pathaks (troupes).
-Pune supposedly has the largest number dhols in India.
-In the city of Nagpur, there are many troupes, play dhol in festivals and other occasions.
+Pune supposedly has the largest number of dhols in India.
+In the city of Nagpur, there are many troupes that play dhol on festivals and other occasions.
 Here dhol is referred to as 'Sandhal'.
-Dhol is made up of two stretched membranes tied by strong string.
-One side of dhol is played by wooden stick called "tiparu", on that side black coloured ink paste stick in the centre.
+Dhol is made up of two stretched membranes tied by a strong string.
+One side of the dhol is played by wooden stick called "tiparu", on that side black coloured ink paste stick in the centre.
 This membrane is called the "dhum".
-In technical language it is called base.
+In technical language, it is called base.
 Another side of dhol is called "thapi" or "chati".
-In technical language it is called as tremer, this side of membrane is only played by palm.
+In technical language, it is called as tremer, this side of membrane is only played by palm.
 Boll of the dhol is "Taa", "Dhin" and "Dha".
 "Taa" for the "Thapi" side, "Dhin" for the "Dhum" side and "Dha" for both sides played together.